bakku99/OBS_Malkoros/Malkoros_Vault/Lore/Symbols.md

 # Symbols

-A reference of the divine symbols associated with each god.
+A reference of the divine symbols associated with each Deity.
+An Internal link is provided to the respective Deity file.
+This is followed by a colon and the description of the Symbol of the respective Deity.

 ## Elemental Deities
 - [[Elemental_Deities/Eirsyr|Eirsyr]]: A teardrop encased in a six-pointed snowflake